October 6, 2016

 You can enroll in Medicare through Social Security:

-Original Medicare beneficiaries in Michigan may also have private Medicare options available.
+Beneficiaries in Michigan may also have Medicare options that permit them to receive their Medicare coverage from plans offered by private insurance companies contracted with Medicare.
 The specific plans available to you will depend on your county and zip code.

 According to Medicare.gov, Michigan beneficiaries can refer to the following resources for additional information:

-- Michigan Department of Community Health: Get information on Medicare Savings Programs, which help limited-income beneficiaries pay for Medicare costs like premiums, coinsurance, and deductibles.
-Contact the department at 1-517-373-3740.
+Michigan Department of Community Health: Get information on Medicare Savings Programs, which help limited-income beneficiaries pay for Medicare costs like premiums, coinsurance, and deductibles.

-- Michigan Medicaid: Learn about the Michigan Medicaid State Plan and health coverage options for low-income individuals and families.
-You can apply through the Michigan Department of Community Health by calling 1-517-373-3740.
+Michigan Medicaid: Learn about the Michigan Medicaid State Plan and health coverage options for low-income individuals and families.
+You can apply through the Michigan Department of Community Health.

-- Medicare/Medicaid Assistance Program (MMAP): This state program provides educational resources for older adults and disabled individuals, including free counseling for Medicare, Medicaid, and health insurance questions.
-Call MMAP at 1-800-803-7174.
+Medicare/Medicaid Assistance Program (MMAP): Locate educational resources for older adults and disabled individuals, including free counseling for Medicare, Medicaid, and health insurance questions.

-- Michigan Department of Insurance and Financial Services: Find information on health insurance companies in the state, including insurer ratings and how to file a complaint.
-Contact the department at 1-517-373-0220 or 1-877-999-6442 (toll-free), Monday to Friday, 8AM to 5PM ET.
+Michigan Department of Insurance and Financial Services: Find information on health insurance companies in the state, including insurer ratings and how to file a complaint.

 Learn more about how Medicare plans work in Michigan, including: